Back to Blog

 Tax Residency Rules

 Moving across state lines involves more than just packing your bags.
 Tax residency rules can be complex, and missteps might lead to unexpected tax liabilities.
-It's advisable to consult a tax professional to ensure compliance.
+To establish residency, you typically need to demonstrate intent to make the new state your permanent home.
+This can involve obtaining a driver's license, registering to vote, opening bank accounts, and spending a significant amount of time in the new state.
+It's advisable to consult a tax professional to ensure compliance and avoid being double-taxed.

 Quality of Life